minusyt23/notes/percy-bysshe-shelley.md

 The poet here really wants to emphasize how young people have it easy for this kinda thing.

-+ "If even I were as in my boyhood" → Babies don't have limits, adults do.
++ "If even I were as in my boyhood" → Babies don't have limits, adults do, following all these [social conventions](william-wordsworth.md#childhood).
 Romantic thought!
 + Thorns of life = unable to flee = *Adulthood*.
 + Heavy weight of hours = a ton of hours lived = *Adulthood*.